 Available external tool connections

-Below are the platforms that can currently be linked to Moodle courses.
+Below are the platforms that are linked to Moodle.

 NameCoach